wavefrontHQ/docs/pages/doc/ts_if.md

 if(<conditionExpression>, <thenExpression>, [<elseExpression>])
 ```

-Returns the points from `thenExpression` while `conditionExpression` returns values >0.
+Returns the points from `thenExpression` while `conditionExpression` returns non-zero values.
 Returns points from `elseExpression` otherwise.

 ## Parameters